5 tips for creating a distraction-free workspace

 “Think about the office of the 1970s.
 There were no smart phones or personal computers,” he says.
 “One could work with minimal interruptions.
 Now, a single device has multiple apps (messaging, social media, email, etc.) – each with notifications.
 The problem is that we still have the same old human brain, and the rate limiting step in being productive is people’s ability to focus on, understand and utilize the information in interesting and creative ways.”

-While it seems unlikely in a world where Apple’s app store has made $300 million in a single day, there is still room for us to minimize distraction and be productive at the office or while working from home.
+But there is still room for us to minimize distraction and be productive at the office or while working from home.

 Clear off your virtual and physical workspace